Ensembles

 One-on-one lessons with our talented teachers offer students invaluable learning opportunities, but the chance to play with peers provides another dimension to music education.
 Ensembles allow students to hear how they contribute to a group and build collaborative skills.
 The Community School supports various ensemble classes.

 The Ed and Mari Edelman Chamber Music Institute offers one of the most comprehensive and intense pre-college level chamber music learning experiences of any music school in North America.
-Accepted students attend weekly coaching sessions with our esteemed faculty.
+Students are coached weekly by members of Colburn’s nationally acclaimed faculty.

 The Community School has several instrumental ensembles, including small combos and a Big Band, devoted to the performance of jazz repertoire and the development of the students’ musical concepts, improvisations, and compositions.